Melhaya/Coursera-Machine_Learning-Stanford-Course/README.md

 # Coursera-Machine_Learning-Stanford-Course

-Assignmet solution of the Machine learning stanford course on Coursera
+This is my solution to all the programming assignments of Machine-Learning (Coursera) taught by Andrew Ng.
+After the successful completion of this course you will get a broad idea of Machine learning algorithms.